Lowcountry group working to make roads in their community safer

 Engineers say the county should consider adding things like roundabouts and sidewalks.

-“We’ve determined that you can get people around, more safely and with less congestion if you keep all the main roadway lines as 2 lanes and just make them all safer,” says Rick Hall, one of the lead engineers with the group.
+“We’ve determined that you can get people around, more safely and with less congestion, if you keep all the main roadway lines as two lanes and just make them all safer,” says Rick Hall, one of the lead engineers with the group.

 Rational Roads members say they want to keep the island’s integrity intact.